Quinhagak Prototype Home

 This wall assembly is simple and super-insulated (R-40) without the added material of traditional double-wall construction.
 The wall is light enough that four men can carry it to the floor platform and install it.
 The 4” metal studs can be nested to reduce shipping costs to remote locations.

 The entire assembly is constructed on an elevated production jig with windows and cladding installed.

 The Quinhagak roof features a pair of central steel hubs: the lower hub holds the bottom chords of the roof trusses in balanced tension and the upper hub holds the top chords in compression.
 This assembly allows the truss length to be half as long to span the building, which saves on shipping costs.
 Additionally, the hub allows for an open floorplan without columns.

 The prototype has a 1 1/2″ vented airspace between the trusses and the roof sheathing.
 This airspace provides an extra layer of protection since it serves as both a drainage plane and a drying path should any wind-driven rain ever manage to work its way into the roof.
 The airspace is designed so that air can enter through vented soffits at the eaves and exit through a vent stack at the peak.

 Heating, indoor air quality, and energy usage

-The home uses a small, high efficiency oil heating appliance and a clean-burning wood stove as backup.
+The home uses a small, high-efficiency oil heating appliance and a clean-burning wood stove as a backup.
 It contains a heat recovery ventilator (HRV) to pre-heat incoming fresh air and maintain healthy indoor air quality.
-Energy efficient lighting was also installed.
+Energy-efficient lighting was also installed.

 A local three-man construction crew worked with two CCHRC instructors to build the prototype in six weeks.
 The building can be constructed without heavy equipment (which is important in remote villages) and the materials were chosen for simplicity and ease of shipping.